 His research interests are in the overlap of the areas of Numerical Analysis, Mathematical Modeling, Computer Science and Engineering.
 He focuses on the mathematical modeling of technical problems and their computer aided solution through the development of robust and efficient numerical algorithms.
 Applications include interpolation of missing data in signals and images (image inpainting), denoising on curved surfaces as well as inverse problems in imaging.

 Vladyslav Gapyak received both his Bachelor's and Master's degree in Mathematics at the University of Padua in 2019 and in 2021.
-Since 2022 he is employed at Hochschule Darmstadt.
+Since 2022 he pursues his PhD at Hochschule Darmstadt.

-Georg Frey received a Bachelor's in Applied Computer Science from Duale Hochschule Baden-Württemberg in 2019, and a Master's degree in Data Science from Hochschule Darmstadt in 2021.
-Since 2022 he is employed at Hochschule Darmstadt working on the analysis of Raman spectroscopic data.
+Vanessa Süßle received a Bachelor's in Computer Science from Goethe University Frankfurt in 2019, and a Master's degree in Data Science from Hochschule Darmstadt in 2022.
+Since 2022 she is employed at Hochschule Darmstadt working on the automatic analysis of camera trap data.

 We all acquire data to get information, e.g., we take pictures with our mobile phone's camera.
 Physicians use imaging devices to infer on person's health conditions, scientists use microscopic data to learn about small organisms, and engineers use imaging based on spectroscopic methods to do diagnostics for chemical reactions.

 What is common to all these situations is that the data measured does not directly give the information one is interested in; the measured data needs to be processed and the required information needs to be extracted.

 The central topic of ACIDA is the development and application of algorithmic solutions to such kind of problems in Computer Vision, Imaging and related Data Analysis problems.